jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Draugr.md

 RacialMods:
 Languages: Common (cannot speak)
 SQ:
+SpecialAbilities:
+  Nausea (Su): >
-SpecialAbilities: Nausea (Su) A creature that is damaged by a draugr must make a DC 12 Fortitude save or be nauseated for 1 round.
+    A creature that is damaged by a draugr must make a DC 12 Fortitude save or be nauseated for 1 round.
 The save DC is Charisma-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: